When Is the Best Time to Buy Solar Panels? | Solar.com

 Solar incentives put in place a decade ago, like New York’s MW Block Incentive, are winding down and are unlikely to be renewed or extended because home solar costs so much less now.

-Now that solar is much cheaper, utilities – namely in California and New York – are proposing changes to net metering policies that would increase costs for solar owners.
+Now that solar is much cheaper, utilities – namely in California and New York – are proposing and making changes to net metering policies that would increase costs for solar owners.

-So the best time to buy solar panels it before those changes happen so you can be grandfathered into a more favorable net metering policy.
+So the best time to buy solar panels is before those changes happen so you can be grandfathered into a more favorable net metering policy.

 The sooner you go solar, sooner you’ll save